-Eric Hartge joined the Stanford Center for Ocean Solutions as a research and curriculum development intern in November 2010 before becoming a research analyst in July 2011 and then the senior research analyst in November 2013.
+Eric Hartge (he/him) joined the Stanford Center for Ocean Solutions as a research and curriculum development intern in November 2010 before becoming a research analyst in July 2011 and then the senior research analyst in November 2013.
 In the summer of 2015 he was promoted to Research Development Manager and now splits his time between addressing organizational management tasks and leading programmatic research areas.

 His current projects include a collaborative effort with the Palauan International Coral Reef Center to aid the Palauan National Government to facilitate the implementation of its Palau National Marine Sanctuary.